Homeopath

 Salary

-- Your income on starting out may be very low due to the initial costs of setting up a business and your limited client base.
+- Your income on starting out may be low due to the initial costs of setting up a business and your limited client base.
 Some homeopaths have a second job alongside their clinical work to supplement their income until their practice is fully established.

-Income figures are intended as a guide only.
+Income data from The School of Homeopathy.
+Figures are intended as a guide only.

 Working hours

-You'll typically be self-employed and will set your own hours.
-Many homeopaths offer appointments between the hours of 9am to 5pm, although you may have to be flexible to suit your clients' needs.
+Many homeopaths offer appointments between the hours of 9am to 5pm, although you'll need to be flexible to suit your clients' needs.
 For example, you may choose to work some evenings or weekends.

 What to expect